 What is the Ministry Context on the yearbook report?

 The reporter can choose one of four options.
-The definitions below are offered as guidelines in selecting a ministry context.
+The definitions below are offered as guidelines in selecting a ministry context and are based on U.S. Census Bureau definitions.

 If you're not clear about your context, send an email message to alex@disciples.org with your church name and location.
 We can help you identify your ministry setting.